Good Fence: Background

 From the 1948 establishment of the State of Israel until 1970, Israel's border with Lebanon was quiet to the point that farmers from the Israeli town of Metula farmed their lands in the Ayoun Valley inside Lebanon.
-In 1970, after their expulsion from Jordan during Black September, the PLO began taking control over southern Lebanon and violating the tranquility that had prevailed in the area.
+In 1970, after their expulsion from Jordan during Black September, the PLO began taking control over southern Lebanon.

 History

 The beginning of the Good Fence coincides with the beginning of the civil war in Lebanon in 1976 and Israeli support for the predominantly-Maronite militias in southern Lebanon in their battle with the PLO.
 From 1977, Israel allowed the Maronites and their allies to find employment in Israel and provided assistance in exporting their goods through the Israeli port city of Haifa.

-The main border crossing through which goods and workers crossed was the Fatima Gate crossing near Metula.
+The main border crossing for goods and workers was the Fatima Gate crossing near Metula.
 This provided essential economic stability to the administration of the Free Lebanon State and the later South Lebanon security belt administration.

 Israel states that before 2000, approximately one-third of the ophthalmology patients at Western Galilee Hospital were Lebanese who crossed the border through the Good Fence and received treatment free of charge.

 The Good Fence ceased to exist with Israel's withdrawal from southern Lebanon in 2000 and disintegration of the South Lebanon security belt administration and the SLA militia.